How Much Does It Cost to Replace a Brake Hose?

 Some drivers ignore early signs like brake drag or a soft pedal only to end up with a complete loss of braking on one wheel.
 If that happens at highway speeds, the result is incredibly dangerous and potentially deadly.

-Pro tips: Overfilling the reservoir before starting gives some time to cap off the leaking line once the brake hose is removed.
+Pro tip: Overfilling the reservoir before starting gives some time to cap off the leaking line once the brake hose is removed.
 Work on one hose at a time and never let the reservoir go dry.
 And always use new copper washers (if applicable) and properly support the hose with factory clips.

 What our customers are asking us